ttr/tld-fireAddons/README.md

 Using Lantern will take most time (more than flint) as you will neet to take it cover off (in theory).

 ### Tinder.
-Tinder as fuel - when reach of level 3 of firestarting, tinder is not needed for starting fires, therfore tinder will be used as fuel and it will attribiute to starting fire rate.
-Because it goes in place of fuel, Tinder base start offset is for compensate this.
-Regardless of level, Tinder can be added to burning fire.
+Tinder can be used as fuel, to burn for small amount of time and temperature.
+From v1.7 it can be only added after fire is started and regardless of player firestarting level.

+Also, separated setting is to have different values for firestarting for tinder (aka TinderMatters).
+From v1.7 it's regardless of player firestarting level.

 ### Flint and steel
 Flint is in game but hidden (and no icon) and normally is not crafteble nor lootable.